 Co-sponsored by the Pennsylvania Society for Clinical Social Work and the Philadelphia Psychotherapy Study Center, an affiliate chapter of the International Psychotherapy Institute, Washington, DC

-5) Through the discussion of shared case material participants will demonstrate the application of the concepts being studied.
+6) Through the discussion of shared case material, participants will further illustrate and elaborate the concepts being studied.

 COURSE OUTLINE AND SYLLABUS:

 1) Shame: the Hidden Resistance (2012), by E. Garfinkle

 2) Early Shame and Mirroring (1997), by L. Frolund Shame, on Either Side of Defense (1999), by A.P.
 Morrison